 Jeff Van Gundy felt similarly, noting that Larry Bird was disrespectful to the coach by telling him he no longer had a job over the phone instead of face to face.

 “I completely disagreed with that decision,” said the former Knicks and Rockets coach on air during an ESPN broadcast.
 “The rationale that Larry Bird gave that all good coaches have to leave after three years was absurd.
-And the way [the news] was delivered — on the phone — to me, instead of doing it in person with Frank Vogel, is disrespectful to the greatness that he brought to the Indiana Pacers.”
+And the way was delivered — on the phone — to me, instead of doing it in person with Frank Vogel, is disrespectful to the greatness that he brought to the Indiana Pacers.”

 Now David West has also weighed in.